Mud Muffins

 Facilitator: Who I Am

-I’m Sarah Schlichter, founder of Waldkinder Adventure Preschool and now the Waldkinder Institute for Nature Kinship aka WINK;.
-For 7 years I led immersive outdoor education for young children.
+I’m Sarah Schlichter, owner of Waldkinder Adventure Preschool.
+For 8 years I led immersive outdoor education for young children.
 Now, I’m focused on guiding caregivers in the art of slowing down, showing up, and building family culture through nature connection.

-I’m a certified Level 3 Forest School teacher and student of the 8 Shields model, which informs my approach to mentoring and culture design.
+I’m a certified Level 3 Forest School teacher.
 My work is rooted in belonging, consent, storytelling, adventure, healthy risk, and mutual respect between generations.
 I believe that when caregivers feel seen and supported, they can raise children with courage, creativity, and confidence.

 What to Expect